weiranfu/leetcode-with-me/README.md

 * Initialize current directory with Git and connect to a GitHub repo.
 * Create a markdown file from [template.md](lc/template.md) to write LeetCode solutions.
 * Upload solutions to GitHub repo.
+* Support executing commands in any directory once you have initialized.

 ## Installation